ITensor/ITensorMPOConstruction.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)
 [![DOI](https://zenodo.org/badge/749825641.svg)](https://doi.org/10.5281/zenodo.17309443)

 A fast algorithm for constructing a Matrix Product Operator (MPO) from a sum of local operators.
 This is a replacement for `ITensorMPS.MPO(os::OpSum, sites::Vector{<:Index})`.
-If julia is started with multiple threads, they are used to transparently speed up the construction.

 The three goals of this library are